 Bonus, perks, upgrades, complimentary.

 These are some of our favorite terms when it comes to credit cards and the Hilton Honors American Express Surpass® Card is loaded with them.
-And their value is significant.
+And their values are significant.

-The welcome offer opportunity of 125,000 points, which can be achieved by making $2,000 in purchases in the first three months, is worth several hundred dollars in rewards.
+The welcome offer opportunity of 130,000 points, which can be achieved by making $2,000 in purchases in the first three months, could be worth several hundred dollars in rewards.

-Cardholders also enjoy Gold status in the Hilton Honors program, and Hilton Honors Diamond status is within reach.
+Cardholders also enjoy Gold status in the Hilton Honors program, and the card makes Hilton Honors Diamond status easily within reach.
 Spend $40,000 in purchases in a calendar year to receive your Diamond Status upgrade.
 You can learn more about elite status and the numerous benefits of the Hilton Honors rewards program in our Hilton Honors program guide.
 Enrollment required for select benefits.

-Speaking of complimentary and upgrades, the Hilton Honors American Express Surpass® Card also provides 10 airport lounge visits each calendar year after a one-time enrollment in Priority Pass™ Select, a lounge network with more than 1,000 locations worldwide.
+Speaking of complimentary and upgrades, the Hilton Honors Surpass® card also provides 10 airport lounge visits each calendar year after a one-time enrollment in Priority Pass™ Select, a lounge network with more than 1,000 locations worldwide.
 There's also no fee for foreign transactions, which has the potential to save you hundreds of dollars if you travel internationally often.
 (See Rates and Fees; terms apply.)